 By now you may gather that I like ‘narratives’.
 I like comparing narratives.
 People like Merlin Donald argue we are exporting our knowledge of the world back into the world (by using exograms, external memory sites) to become accessible and easily extractable on demand, but also in terms of technicity, to change both the world and ourselves.
 There are various propositions he may have such as an engram which is an idea concretely held in the brain, in a place, which are unproven though.
 Annie Besant the theosophist and early trade unionist, as well as Alice Bailey and HP Blavatsky would argue that an engram is a ‘thought form’ an existent idea separate from the thinker and therefore having a life of its own and is therefore transferable.
 Emanuel Swedenborg, the 16th Century philosopher (who was William Blake’s inspiration), said that angels were virtues or vices, that when they passed over the populace they influence the feelings and thoughts of those they passed over – that’s like a huge thoughtform, a zeitgeist – and the zeitgeist is said to be what we’re all involved in thinking and feeling together.
 The paradigm is that but a much longer period (in which various zeitgeists exist within), an ocean as opposed to an inland sea. …And in the long term we have paradigm shifts - one age to another.

-Couple that with the idea of ‘technicity’, where we create a tool to affect and manipulate the world - which in turn manipulates ourselves and affects our cortical epigenetic development (actually physically changes our brains) – compared with that ideologies are small beer.
-For instance: it is argued that from two million years ago we started using tools like flints.
-But it is also argued that we took 1.8 million years to knock off not just one side, but a second side.
-So we had a scraper and could scrape at stuff like skins for 1.8 million years, and then we learned to make a knife and cut stuff more more precisely.
-Over the last two hundred thousand years we ramp up development.
-The cognitive neuroscientists argue we travelled through the mimetic age where we learnt by to copying each other, via pantomime and later prosody we made early humming sounds; then the mythic age where we gained the elements of language by making staccato sounds out of humming prosody, then words formed and pantomime in ritual form stories of how the world is were elaborated - and then the theoretic age began 10,000 years ago (when prosody and humming become very refined staccato with very specific word blocks (meaning blocks) writing and reading where we theorise our world and some casts gain influence by becoming specialists, like the protestly or warrior castes).
-The theoretic (or the analogue) was from 10,000 till now, a moment or two prior to the digital…
+Couple that with the idea of ‘technicity’, where we create a tool to affect and manipulate the world – the tool in turn manipulates us as we use it and thus affects our cortical epigenetic development (meaning using the tool actually changes our brains physically) – compared with that, ideologies are small beer.
+For instance: it is argued that from two million years ago we started using tools – such as flints.
+And it is also argued that we took 1.8 million years to knock off not just one side of the flint, but a second side to invent ‘the knife’.
+So we had a scraper for 1.8 million years and could scrape at stuff like skins, and then finally we learned to make a knife and cut stuff much more precisely.
+Over the last two hundred thousand years we then really ramp up our development.
+The cognitive neuroscientists argue we travelled through the mimetic age for one point five million of those years where we learnt by to copying each other, via pantomime and later in an overlapping of time over 300 thousand years we then developed prosody which was when we accompanied our pantomime gestures with early humming sounds; then over the last five hundred thousand years in the mythic age we developed prosody into the elements of language by making staccato sounds out of prosodic sounds – syllables - then latterly out of the staccato syllables, words formed and joined with pantomime in ritual stories of how the world was made and further elaborated - and then in the very last 10,000 years od our most recent history, the theoretic age began – and we began inscribing the syllables and words into writing and in turn we together with the skill of writing, we developed the skill of reading.
+So during this long journey we had fetishized places and things to give them meaning – this tree, that gathering of stones, this thing I had made from corn and bound with rushes….
+The people who had developed an ability to read ‘the signs’ begin to gain influence by becoming specialists, like the priestly or warrior castes).
+So the theoretic Age (and what it developed and refined into which was analogue technology) was from 10,000 till now - just a moment or two prior to the digital where we further export our knowledge out into the world – in its most refined sense – which is data which lies not within books, nor even computers – but within the cloud.

 Still from Without Meaning 4: Extrapolations in Virtual Space